 As medical technology improves, it can become increasingly difficult for professionals to keep pace.
 For example, it took 13 years—from 1990 to 2003—for multiple teams at 20 universities and research centers in six countries to map the human genome a single time.
 By 2019, technology and AI had advanced enough to enable scientists to offer same-day whole-genome sequencing to diagnose genetic diseases in seriously ill babies.
 Human brainpower simply cannot process information fast enough to achieve that kind of breakthrough without AI.

-Here are four ways AI is revolutionizing healthcare.
+Here are five ways AI is revolutionizing healthcare.

 Since healthcare organizations first began using AI, it was always a tool to assist clinicians and technicians.
 AI would quickly process data, find correlations, and offer insights, but a human ultimately had to look at that information to make a diagnosis.